Knowledge Hub

 How to respond to a statutory demand

-If you receive a Statutory Demand, as a business owner it can be a worrying time and difficult to know what to do for the best; whether the debt is admitted or disputed in whole or part.
-Acting quickly upon receipt of a Statutory Demand is crucial, so we have summarised the key things you need to be aware of to point you in the right direction from the outset.
+If you receive a statutory demand, as a business owner it can be a worrying time and it’s difficult to know what to do for the best, whether the debt is admitted or disputed in whole or in part.
+Acting quickly upon receipt of a statutory demand is crucial, so our business dispute solicitors have summarised the key things you need to be aware of to point you in the right direction from the outset.

-A Statutory Demand is a written document served under the Insolvency Act 1986 and which a creditor – an individual or company who alleges that your business owes them money in excess of £750 – has served upon you with a view to presenting a petition to “wind up” your company, in the event that the debt in question is not repaid.
-The document itself is prepared in accordance with Rules 7.2 and 7.3 of the Insolvency Rules 2016.
+A statutory demand is a written document served under the Insolvency Act 1986 by which a creditor – an individual or company claims that your business owes them money in excess of £750 – served upon you with a view to presenting a petition to “wind up” your company if the debt isn’t repaid.

-After a Demand has been served upon your business, you have three weeks in which to comply by paying the debt.
-If you do not do so, the court has jurisdiction – on the basis of a statutory presumption – to wind up your business, if the creditor presents a winding-up petition to the court in the absence of payment, or any attempt to secure or compound the sum owing.
+After a demand has been served on your business, you have three weeks in which to comply by paying the debt.
+If you don’t, the court has the power to wind up the company if the creditor presents a winding-up petition in the absence of payment, or any attempt to secure or compound the sum owing.

-What are the risks of doing nothing if presented with a Statutory Demand?
+What are the risks of doing nothing if you are presented with a statutory demand?

-The risks involved if you do not act upon being served with a Demand are twofold: there are the consequences of winding-up proceedings being started to consider, and the personal risks to you as a company director.
-Both have extremely serious implications, and caution is advised in failing to act at all, for the reasons set out in brief below.
+The risks involved if you don’t act are twofold: there are the consequences of winding-up proceedings being started to consider, along with the personal risks to you as a company director.
+Both have very serious implications and caution is advised in failing to act at all.

 Consequences of winding-up proceedings being started

-Your company’s bank will freeze any assets and is entitled to do so at any time after the presentation of the winding-up petition.
-This can have huge ramifications in that you may be left without funds to pay employees and suppliers, therefore leading to your business being unable to continue trading.
-It is also worth highlighting that your company’s reputation and eligibility to obtain credit may be harmed, and that there will be inevitable legal costs in dealing with the hearing of the petition itself.
+Your company’s bank is likely to freeze your company bank accounts and is entitled to do so at any time after the presentation of the winding-up petition.
+This can have huge ramifications as you may be left without funds to pay employees and suppliers.
+Your company’s reputation and eligibility to obtain credit may also be harmed and there will be the inevitable legal costs in dealing with the hearing of the petition itself.

 Risks for directors

-As a director, you may face personal liability in respect of wrongful trading, personal guarantees and misfeasance or breach of duty, to name but a few examples.
+As a director, you may face personal liability for wrongful trading, personal guarantees and misfeasance or breach of duty, to name but a few examples.

 What steps can you take if you want to pay off the debt?

 The first thing you should do if you accept that the debt is owed is to contact the creditor to make the appropriate arrangements for repayment.
-It is imperative that if you do this, you request written agreement from the creditor that they will not present a winding-up petition to the court.
-If they refuse, it is recommended that you seek specialist advice from a business dispute solicitor about the possibility of applying for an injunction to prevent this from happening.
+It’s important that if you do this, you request a written agreement from the creditor that they won’t present a winding-up petition to the court, whilst discussions are underway.
+If they refuse, it’s recommended that you seek specialist advice from a business dispute solicitor about the possibility of applying for an injunction to prevent this from happening.

 What if you can’t pay off the debt in full?

-There is nothing to prevent you from offering to make payments via instalments or asking the creditor to consider deferring payment or accepting a reduced amount.
-Do not rule out making this suggestion to them as pointless because, in the event that your company was ultimately wound up, the creditor may receive less than they are owed because the costs of any liquidation take first priority, with unsecured creditors only receiving a dividend after this.
-Quite often, it is the case that unsecured creditors only receive a few pence for each pound of debt, or even nothing at all.
-Therefore, there is no harm in being upfront with the creditor if you can’t pay off the debt in full.
+There’s nothing to prevent you from offering to make payments via instalments or asking the creditor to consider deferring payment or accepting a reduced amount.
+Don’t rule out making this suggestion to them as pointless because, in the event that your company was ultimately wound up, the creditor may receive less than they’re owed because the costs of any liquidation take first priority, with all unsecured creditors (not just the petitioning creditor) only receiving a dividend after this if there are no assets available.
+Quite often, it’s the case that unsecured creditors only receive a few pence for each pound of debt, or even nothing at all.
+This means there’s no harm in being upfront with the creditor if you can’t pay off the debt in full.

 Is any agreement with the creditor to accept deferred or instalment payments legally binding on them?

-It is worth bearing in mind that any agreement you may reach with the creditor to accept deferred payment or payment by instalments may not be legally binding.
-There is a heavy reliance on goodwill in such circumstances, but one way of ensuring that any agreement would be enforceable would be to seek to give effective consideration – if in any doubt, it is best to seek legal advice on this.
+It’s worth bearing in mind that any agreement you may reach with the creditor to accept deferred payment or payment by instalments may not be legally binding.
+There’s a heavy reliance on goodwill in such circumstances, but one way of ensuring that any agreement would be enforceable would be to seek to give effective consideration – if in any doubt, it’s best to seek legal advice on this.

-No formal procedure exists for setting aside a Demand once it has been served upon your company.
-The only avenues for challenge are by way of applying for an injunction to prevent the creditor from presenting a winding-up petition to the court, or by formally opposing the petition itself, if the creditor takes this step if the debt remains unpaid.
+No formal procedure exists for setting aside a demand once it’s been served upon your company.
+The only avenues for challenge are by way of applying for an injunction to prevent the creditor from presenting a winding-up petition to the court, or by formally opposing the petition if the creditor takes this step if the debt remains unpaid.
+If a deal in relation to payment is reached, its worth asking the creditor to confirm that the demand has been withdrawn.

-The following, very narrow grounds are summarised below as the only ways in which a Demand can be challenged:
+The following, narrow grounds are summarised below as the only ways in which a Staturory Demand can be challenged:

 • You genuinely dispute the debt which is the subject of the Demand on substantial grounds.